patrickweng7/vip/Notebook-Vincent-Huang.md

         self.occurrences = occurrences
 ```
         - Creating classes also allowed for making a repr function, which helped with printing information for debugging
-        - Also added method input parameter types and return types where possible\
+        - Also added method input parameter types and return types where possible
+    - Changed object instantiations to be more precise
+        - Eg, x = {} to x = dict() and y = {} to y = set()
+        - Note that the second instantiation is incorrect and is also a bug fix.

 #### Code Commits
 - [Changes](https://github.gatech.edu/vhuang31/emade/commit/5baa10d1c44a63ec65c893edaeac60e258c78afc)
     - Removed ARL arg index dictionary from population info
     - Commented out sanity check code for sake of performance
     - Added ARLPopulationInfo class

-** Added documentation for all methods
-** Refactored outdated methods and code which were inefficient and/or unused
+    - Added typing to the init, _get_best_arls, lambda_helper, etc methods
+    - Changed object instantiations to be more precise
+    - Added documentation to _get_best_arls,  _pick_arls, _match_arl_in_individual, add_all_subtrees, _evaluate_ARL, search_individual

 ### Week 11: Nov 1